26 Oct 2021

 I think there's an element of caring people, people who care for themselves, care for their teams, business and society at large.
 Specifically, if you talk about hiring a CSO, at least in the position, finance these goals would be needed.
 If this is about reshaping your business strategy, solid business acumen goes without saying.

 There's also a really interesting way of looking at the CSO as somebody who is really thinking about the ecosystem of the business ahead of their own egosystem.
 Someone who is looking at “What can I achieve?
 What are my goals?”
 I think is set up for failure, because it's all about how can we transform this business?
-And there's some really nice work been published in the last few years, on how to replace your egosystem with the ecosystem that you are building for your organisation.
+And there's some really nice work been published in the last few years, on how to replace your egosystem with the ecosystem that you are building for your organization.
 I think that would be a good frame in any CSO.

 Maaike: Well, that's a great answer, Katharina, because it brings us back to the full circle of making choices with integrity.
 And you made the point of the egosystem and the ecosystem; there's a big difference.
 And I think the underlining thing of course, is integrity.